New Year’s Resolutions for the Pharmaceutical Industry

 Our Reps Will Wait Their Turn To See The Doctor

 They will not be dressed to star in music videos.
 Prior experience at Hooters or Work Out World will not be sufficient for hiring.
 They will not call the doctor dude.
-Reps will not laugh, complain about sales on their cells or get a special room with swivel chairs, ice water and a place to plug in their laptop.
 We understand others waiting to see the doctor are sick.

 We’ll Stop Selling Diseases

-We admit that scaring people into taking meds for the risk of heart attack, stroke, diabetes, cancer, asthma, osteoporosis, menopause, old age and even influenza is unconscionable.
-They never know if the expensive meds they take every day are working – and they'll probably need other meds for side effectsthey'll develop.
-But it worked.
+We admit that scaring people into taking meds for abstract risks—the risk of heart attack, stroke, diabetes, cancer, asthma, osteoporosis, menopause and old age–is one of our most successful marketing gambits.
+Patients never know if the expensive meds they take every day are even working–so we have a lifelong customer.

 We Will Stop Testing Drugs on the Public While the Public is Using Them